Mark Davisprofiles anti-Islam Dutch politician Geert Wilders, who'scome from the fringe to haveadeciding vote over who governs the Netherlands.

 REPORTER: Mark Davis

-TV COMMERCIAL, GEERT WILDERS (Translation): Every day new planes arrive – filled with people looking for a lucky break.
-The sluice gates are still wide open – headscarves, burkas, minarets, welfare dependency and crime….
+TV COMMERCIAL, GEERT WILDERS (Translation): Every day new planes arrive - filled with people looking for a lucky break.
+The sluice gates are still wide open - headscarves, burkas, minarets, welfare dependency and crime;.
 It does not end.
-What
+What Holland needs now is a holt to immigration of people from Islamic countries.

 Geert Wilders' time has come.
 A long-time politician, it seems he has found a key message that is hitting the right notes for the Dutch electorate.
 TV commercials are often overly dramatic but in person, Wilders can make his ads seem almost subtle.